ShinyTrinkets/shinyTrinkets/content/posts/18G30-hello-world.md

 This is my first ever public post regarding the Trinkets projects!
 Wheee ⭐️ 🎉 !!

-I'll take the time to explain what this [Github Organization](https://github.com/ShinyTrinkets) is about, why I created it.
+I'll take the time to explain what this thing is about, why I created it.